 • Ask Price: The price at which a dealer is willing to sell the base currency in exchange for the quote currency.

-The spread is the difference between the bid and ask prices and represents the dealer’s profit margin.
+The spread is the difference between the bid and ask prices, representing the dealer’s profit margin.

 Example: EUR/USD Bid and Ask Prices